drshika/gjournal/index.md

 We tried imitating these steps in our code, but some of them are incomplete/buggy.
 Can you help us fix them?

-Yes you can!
-You're a UIUC CS student and you're super smart and can solve these problems hehe
+Yes, you can!
+You're a U of I CS student, and you're super bright and can solve these problems hehe

 ### Implementation
 Now, here is the translation of those basic journal functionalities into code.